What Is the Georgia Automobile Insurance Plan (GAAIP)?

-If you’ve tried to compare quotes for GA auto insurance, only to come up empty-handed because you’re considered a high-risk driver, don’t feel bad.
-You’re not alone.
-And you can still get insurance – although it might be expensive.
-We’ll explain what the Georgia Automobile Insurance Plan, or GAAIP, is and how it can help you.
+If you’ve tried to compare insurance quotes in Georgia only to come up empty-handed because you’re considered a high-risk driver, don’t feel bad.
+You’re not alone, and you can still get insurance – although it might be more expensive.

 How Do I Know if I’m a High-Risk Driver?

-First, you should know that being considered “high-risk” doesn’t necessarily mean you’re a dangerous driver or a bad driver.
-It’s not an assessment of your skill.
-It just means that, according to insurance companies’ computer algorithms, you may be more likely to file an insurance claim, compared to a low-risk driver.
+First, you should know that being considered “high-risk” doesn’t necessarily mean you’re a dangerous or bad driver.
+It’s not an assessment of your skill behind the wheel.
+It just means that, according to insurance companies’ computer algorithms, you may be more likely to file an insurance claim compared to a low-risk driver.

-There’s no hard and fast definition of a high-risk driver, but there are certain factors most insurance companies consider.
-You may be high-risk if:
+There’s no hard and fast rule of who counts as a high-risk driver, but there are certain factors most insurance companies consider.
+You may be high risk if you:

-- You’re a new driver who just got your driver’s license
+- Are a teen driver or a new driver who just got your driver’s license

-- You’ve caused at least one at-fault car accident
+- Have caused at least one at-fault car accident

-- You’ve got a bunch of speeding tickets or other traffic-related convictions
+- Have a bunch of speeding tickets or other traffic-related convictions

 How Do I Apply for GAAIP Insurance?

-Then, you’ll be assigned to an insurance company.
-Every car insurance company that does business in Georgia is required to participate in GAAIP.
-If you don’t like the company you’re assigned to, you can request a different one.
-If you don’t like the high insurance rates, however, you’re probably out of luck.
-GAAIP rates are going to be expensive, no matter which company ends up insuring you, just because you’re a high-risk driver.
+However, if you don’t like the high insurance rates, you’re probably out of luck.
+GAAIP rates will be expensive, no matter which company ends up insuring you, just because you’re considered a high-risk driver.